ConceptaNjolima/MyTNTResources/Week 2/[ENG2.7]TeamProjectPractice.md

 ### Introduce spec, scoping, and breaking down work (20 min)

-1. For this project NTs will be provided with a spec.
-Spec, short for specification, is a description of the app and it's functionality.
+1. For this project NTs will be beak down the work in the sample spec, short for specification, is a description of the app and it's functionality.
 It defines what is being built, while capturing the essentials of why it's being built and how.

 2. There are two steps to the project:
     * By breaking down the engineering work.